 Admissions may take place at any time during the school year and parents and students can arrange to visit the school to see for themselves how our innovative approach works.

-The process is one that allows the child and parents to get to know us step-by-step and make an informed decision about this being the place for them.
-It also allows HBS as a learning community to gauge whether the child is going to adapt to our way of learning.
+The process is one that allows the child and parents to get to know us step by step, and make an informed decision about this being the place for them.
+It also allows HBS as a learning community to gauge whether the child is going to enjoy our approach to learning.

 The steps are the following:

 1. An open morning.
 This allows a first contact with no pressure on the child to do anything.
 They can watch a class, observe the democratic meeting and get to know our staff and students in a relaxed fashion.
 You can book to come to one here.